 The World Health Organisation

 We are developing a whole school approach to promote resilience and improve emotional wellbeing, preventing mental health problems from arising, and providing early support when they do.

 We want to use different activities to inform our pupils’ what mental health and wellbeing is all about, listen and support.

 We want to train our staff so they are well prepared to support pupils’, parent / carers

-Below is a list of some useful websites that can be easily accessed to provide further help and support.
+Below is a list of some useful resources and websites that can be easily accessed to provide further help and support.